The Dorm That Dripped Blood: Plot

 On a college campus, a young male coed is chased and killed by an unseen assailant.
-Meanwhile, Joanne Murray and her boyfriend Tim attend a campus party, discussing that their dormitory, Morgan Meadows Hall, has been condemned.
-Along with friends Brian, Patty, Craig, and Debbie, Joanne is staying behind during the Christmas holiday to help clear the building for its impending demolition.
-Tim leaves for a holiday skiing trip the next day, while Debbie reveals that she cannot stay as her parents are picking her up later in the day.
+Meanwhile, Joanne Murray and her boyfriend, Tim, attend a campus party and learn that their dormitory, Morgan Meadows Hall, has been condemned.
+Along with friends Brian, Patty, Craig, and Debbie, Joanne is staying behind during the Christmas holiday to help clear the building ahead of its demolition.
+Tim leaves for a holiday skiing trip the next day, while Debbie reveals that she cannot stay because her parents are picking her up later that day.

 Debbie's parents arrive in the evening and wait for Debbie, who is searching for Joanne's inventory list.
-Her father gets impatient and leaves the car to find her, only to be bludgeoned by an unseen killer with a baseball bat spiked with nails.
-Her mother Doris is then strangled in the car with a wire garrote.
+Her father leaves the car to find her, only to be bludgeoned by an unseen killer with a spiked baseball bat.
+Her mother, Doris, is then strangled in the car with a garrote.
 Debbie finds their bodies and faints in horror.
 The killer drags Debbie's body behind the car and crushes her head by backing over it before driving away with all three corpses in the trunk.

 The next day, Patty sees a vagrant named John Hemmit near the campus dump site.
 Later that day, the caretaker, Bill Edgar, complains that one of his drills has been stolen, while Joanne muses that John took it.
-Joanne meets Bobby Lee Tremble, a local salesman purchasing some of the tables from the dorm.
+Joanne meets Bobby Lee Tremble, a local salesman, purchasing some of the tables from the dorm.
 Not long after, Bill is killed in the bathroom with the stolen drill.
 The following day, Craig and Bryan see John walking by the dorm and try to warn him away.
-The group plays pool that evening but is interrupted after Patty sees John peering in at them through a window.
-Deciding to take matters into their own hands, the group decides to search for John around the building but is unsuccessful in finding him.
+The group plays pool that evening, but their game is interrupted when Patty sees John peering in at them through a window.
+Taking matters into their own hands, the group searches for John around the building but fails to find him.